vuejs/router/docs/api/index.md

 - **Type**: `boolean | Record<string, any> | (to: RouteLocationNormalized) => Record<string, any>` (Optional)
 - **Details**:

   Allows passing down params as props to the component rendered by `router-view`.
-When passed to a _multiple views record_, it should be an object with the same keys as `components` or a `boolean` to be applied to each component. target location.
+When passed to a _multiple views record_, it should be an object with the same keys as `components` or a `boolean` to be applied to each component.target location.

 - **See Also**: [Passing props to Route Components](../guide/essentials/passing-props.md)

 ### sensitive

 - **Type**: `boolean` (Optional)
 - **Details**:

   Makes the route matching case sensitive, defaults to `false`.
 Note this can also be set at a route level.

 ### strict

 - **Type**: `boolean` (Optional)
 - **Details**: